codeface-io/SwiftObserver/README.md

 # Promises

-`Promise<Value>` is a `Messenger<Value>` that offers a simple promise implementation.
-It helps with managing and chaining asynchronous calls.
+A `Promise<Value>` is a `Messenger<Value>` that terminates its observations everytime it sends a message. `Promise` helps with managing and chaining asynchronous calls.

 > **Side Note:** `Promise` is part of SwiftObserver because [Combine's `Future`](https://developer.apple.com/documentation/combine/future) is unfortunately not a practical solution for one-shot asynchronous calls, to depend on [PromiseKit](https://github.com/mxcl/PromiseKit) might be unnecessary in reasonably simple contexts, and [Vapor/NIO's Async](https://docs.vapor.codes/4.0/async/) might also be too server-specific.
 Anyway, integrating promises as regular observables yields some consistency, simplicity and synergy here.
 However, at some point *all* promise/future implementations will be obsolete due to [Swift's async/await](https://github.com/DougGregor/swift-evolution/blob/async-await/proposals/nnnn-async-await.md).